Last Updated on 2021/11/18

-Tai Chi is an action adventure trilogy about a hero’s journey that takes place within an “altered history” universe.
-Instead or working in the realm of a clear historical background, it mixes elements from different eras in China’s past and brings together different fi lm genres in a completely unique way.
+Tai Chi is an action-adventure trilogy about a hero’s journey that takes place within an “altered history” universe.
+Instead of working in the realm of a clear historical background, it mixes elements from different eras in China’s past and brings together different film genres in a completely unique way.
 When it came to how the film should look, producer Chen Kuo-fu and I were in complete agreement that we needed to create something fresh that would appeal to a younger audience.
 As fascinating as the true history of Tai Chi martial arts may be, our intention was never to preach about its philosophy.
 Instead, we let the true spirit and philosophy of Tai Chi seep into the story naturally whenever it serves the purpose of the narrative.